watery-desert/swipeable_tile/README.md

 The `progress` is basically the same animation controller responsible for tile slide animation.
 You can use this controller to animate the background.

-To tigger vibration you have to check when tile is dragged certain animation controller value.
+To trigger vibration you have to check when tile is dragged certain animation controller value.
 And I used [vibration package](https://pub.dev/packages/vibration) for vibration and worked batter than [HapticFeedback](https://api.flutter.dev/flutter/services/HapticFeedback-class.html)

 ```dart
 backgroundBuilder: (context, direction, progress) {